Emma Thompson: Continued screen work and further acclaim (2000–2011)

 Thompson received further acclaim for her work in the London-based romance Last Chance Harvey (2008), where she and Dustin Hoffman played a lonely, middle-aged pair who cautiously begin a relationship.
 Critics praised the chemistry between the two leads, and both received Golden Globe nominations for their performances.
-Thompson's two 2009 films were both set in 1960s England, and in both she made cameo appearances: as a headmistress in the critically praised drama An Education and as a "tippling mother" in Richard Curtis's The Boat That Rocked.
+Thompson's two 2009 films were both set in 1960s United Kingdom, and in both she made cameo appearances: as a headmistress in the critically praised drama An Education and as a "tippling mother" in Richard Curtis's The Boat That Rocked.

 Five years after the original, Thompson reprised the role of Nanny McPhee with 2010's Nanny McPhee and the Big Bang.
 Her screenplay transported the story to Britain during World War II.
 Building on the first film's success, it was another UK box office number one and the sequel was widely seen as an improvement.
 The same year, Thompson reunited with Alan Rickman for the BBC television film The Song of Lunch, which focused on two unnamed characters meeting at a restaurant 15 years after ending their relationship.
 Thompson's performance earned her a fourth Emmy Award nomination.